dkmcode/weewx-rainlog/README.md

 A full description of rainlog.org can be found at http://rainlog.org/usprn/html/main/about.jsp and http://rainlog.org/usprn/html/main/faq.jsp

-Rainlog's focus is on Arizona but there are people sending data from Washinton state to Tennesse.
+Rainlog's focus is on Arizona but there are people sending data from states as far away as Washington and Tennesse.